AlirezaJavan/PulseKit/README.md

 [![API](https://img.shields.io/badge/API-26%2B-brightgreen.svg)](https://android-arsenal.com/api?level=26)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-A Kotlin Multiplatform (Android + iOS) library for continuous or periodic, multi-day background sensor tracking — location, motion, step count, and BLE scanning — with batched local persistence and a pluggable sync engine that never assumes your backend's wire format.
+A Kotlin Multiplatform (Android + iOS) engine for continuous or periodic, multi-day background data collection from any pluggable `DataSource` — location, motion, step count, and BLE scanning ship out of the box, and adding your own (heart rate, a custom BLE peripheral, an internal sensor) is a matter of implementing one interface, not touching the core.
+Collected events get batched local persistence and a pluggable sync engine that never assumes your backend's wire format.
 Each data source describes its own permissions, so the library handles manifest validation, foreground-service typing, and the permission-request UI for you.

 ## Project Structure